RyanGomesDev/Game-Development/Brakout/README.md

 ---

 ## 📂 How to Play
-1. Download the repository:
+- Download the EXE folder or the .zip file:
-2. Open the project in **GameMaker Studio 2**.
-3. Compile and play!

 ---